dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 With Big Sur, quite a bit broke.
 Mainly the following:

 * Lilu
-  * Mainly user-space patching has severely broke, meaning certain patches like DRM don't work
+  * Mainly user-space patching has severely broke, meaning certain patches (like DRM) and kexts (like MacProMemoryNotificationDisabler) don't work
   * Kernel-space should be working correctly with v1.4.6, but plugins may require updates due to a complete rewrite of the patcher for Kernel Collection support.
 * VirtualSMC
   * ~~Some users may notice that even with `vsmcgen=1` in boot-args, you'll still have VirtualSMC failing.
 To work around this, you may need to use FakeSMC till vSMC and Lilu issues are resolved.~~